TA-Hermes/MURNS/README.md

 - [x] \#1 ~~Two way audio connection causing endless PTT.~~
 ---
 ## Future Improvements

-- [ ] Adding transmitters for digital modes and publicly available frequencies.
+#### If you have any suggestions please feel free to submit your suggestions.

-- [ ] Adding fully autonomous vehicles to adjust positions on the go.
+- [ ] Adding encoder/decoders for digital communication.
 ---